tombensve/APS/README.md

 This project is now using 2 exceptional frameworks: __Vert.x & React__.
 These both belong to the same category: Things that just work!
 I have the highest respect for the people behind both of these.
 These both also supply outstanding documentation (which is not always the case with all frameworks and libraries!).

+**Note**: To be very clear, as said above "this is a playground where I'm having fun", and that status will remain even when I feel this is done!
+Why ?
+Because it really cannot have any other status!
+If anyone thinks what I'm doing here is interesting then clone it and do what you want with it, but you are on your own!

 ## Building

 This code base do contain some react frontend code using javascript.
 Thereby __npm__